Elections

 Running for City Council:

-The upcoming election this fall will include Districts 2, 4, 5, and the At-large seat.
-If you are interested in running for City Council, it is important that you contact the City Clerk’s office at 386-775-5403 to obtain information about the specific requirements for filing.
+The 2026 Election will include the following Council Seats – Districts 1, 2, 3, 4 and At-Large.
+If you are interested in running for City Council, it is important that you contact the City Clerk’s office at 386-775-5403, to obtain information regarding the specific requirements for filing.

 State law has very specific requirements for candidates.
 For example, before a candidate can designate a campaign depository (open a campaign account), accept any campaign contributions or make any expenditures, they must file an Appointment of Campaign Treasurer and Designation of Campaign Depository (Form DS-DE 9), an Acknowledgement for Electronic Filing of Campaign Reports, and a Statement of Candidate form (DS-DE 84), indicating that the candidate has read and understands the requirements of Chapter 106, Florida Statutes, with the City Clerk.